Hummus Leaves is the firm leaf of the original chickpea plant, known as the base of the popular hummus.

-Hummus Leaves are available all year round and can be kept at a temperature of between 2 and 7°C for up to a week.
+Hummus Leaves are available all year round and can be kept at a temperature of between 2-7°C for up to a week.
 Produced according to socially responsible cultivation methods, Hummus Leaves satisfy hygiene standards in the kitchen.
 The shoots are cultivated cleanly and hygienically.

 - African, Alpine, Arabic, Asian, Balkan, Chinese, Creolic, French, Greek, Indian, Indonesian, Italian, Korean, Mediteranean, Persian, Portugese, Thai, Turkish, Oriental

 - Baking, Pickling, Smoke, Sous vide, Stir frying

 - Breakfast, Crustaceans, Fish, Functional, Game, Grill, Lunch, Main course, Meat, Pasta, Pizza, Poultry, Soup, Starter, Vegetarian, Vegetables